Azhudi/sign-in-assistant/README.md

 Creates a random euphonious nickname by merging vowel and consonant letters.
 Issues random email and a response to it based on the site api "post-shift.ru".
 Generates a random password from these characters.

+P. S. Do not judge strictly for mistakes, I am still a novice and not familiar with the language.